archielite/botble-url-shortener/README.md

 # URL Shortener for Botble CMS

-This plugin allows you to create short urls to your Botble CMS site.
+This plugin allows you to create short URLs for your Botble CMS site.

 ![](screenshot.png)